maverick0025/Low-Level-System-Design/README.md

   - CurrentConditionsDisplay, StatisticsDisplay, etc... are observers
 - step2 is, one weather station, and it has multiple displays.
 - java.util.Observable and java.util.Observer used in step2_javadefault

+## Decorator Pattern (StarBuzz coffee and condiments)
+- Attaches additional responsibilities to an object dynamically.
+Decorators provide a flexible alternative to subclassing for extending functionality.
+- Decorator adds its own behavior before and/or after delegating to the object it decorates to do the rest of the job.
+- Check pattern's class diagram on page 91.
+- Check page 92 for the actual example's class diagram.
+- step1_starbuzz is a real world example of this pattern.

 ## Iterator and Composite Patterns (Restaurants and their menus merging)
 - merging 3 restaurants. all use the same MenuItem Class.
 So that makes things a little easy.
 If not, need to modify the codebases to maintain decorum